Eugen Țurcanu

 Eugen Țurcanu (8 July 1925 – 17 December 1954) was a Romanian criminal who led a group that terrorized their fellow inmates during the late 1940's at Pitești Prison in Pitești, Romania.
-In a well publicized trial, Turcanu and fifteen of his accomplices were convicted in the deaths of several inmates and executed.
+In a well publicized trial, Turcanu and 15 of his accomplices were convicted in the deaths of several inmates and executed.

 As a young man, Turcanu was a local communist official studying for a career in diplomacy.
 However, in 1948, he went on trial for his involvement with the Iron Guard of the previous regime and was sentenced to seven years in prison.

 With the tacit approval of the prison administration, Turcanu formed a group of inmates to obtain information and police the ideological beliefs of the prison population, using torture and deadly force when necessary.
 When his activities became public knowledge in the West, Romanian authorities put Țurcanu on trial in 1954.

 Biography

 Early life and Iron Guard

 Țurcanu was born either in Păltiniș, Dârmoxa (today part of Broșteni), or, according to his own assertion, Câmpulung Moldovenesc.
-He had five brothers; his father was a forester.
-Turcano studied at the Dragoș Vodă High School in Câmpulung Moldovenesc, In December 1940, he joined the Frăția de Cruce (Brotherhood of the Cross), a fascist youth organzation in the Iron Guard.
-Turcanu participated in the unsuccessful 1941 Legionnaires' rebellion in by the Iron Guard in Câmpulung.
+He had five brothers; his father was a forester. Țurcanu studied at the Dragoș Vodă High School in Câmpulung Moldovenesc, In December 1940, he joined the Frăția de Cruce (Brotherhood of the Cross), a fascist youth organization in the Iron Guard. Țurcanu participated in the unsuccessful 1941 Legionnaires' rebellion by the Iron Guard in Câmpulung.

 While still in high school, Țurcanu fell in love with Oltea Saghin, the daughter of Lazăr Saghin, a lawyer and Iron Guard commander from Câmpulung.
 They got married and had a daughter, Elena, named after Țurcanu's mother.
-After the Coup of 23 August 1944 that brought the Communists to power in Romania, Turcanu became a convert to Communism.
+After the Coup of 23 August 1944 that brought the Communists to power in Romania, Țurcanu became a convert to Communism.
 In March 1945, he joined the Union of Communist Youth and two years later the Romanian Communist Party. Țurcanu took courses at the University of Iași Faculty of Law for about three years and became a member of the local Communist organization's politburo.
 He was then sent to Bucharest to pursue a career in diplomacy.

 Arrest for Iron Guard activity

-On 25 June 1948, Turcanu was arrested for charges based on participation in 1944 coup.
+On 25 June 1948, Țurcanu was arrested for charges based on participation in the 1944 coup.
 On 5 February 1949, the Iași Military Tribunal sentenced him to seven years' imprisonment.

 Țurcanu was first imprisoned at Suceava.
 There, a group of prisoners detained for their past Iron Guard sympathies, led by Alexandru Bogdanovici, started various initiatives meant to win the favour of the Communist authorities.
 Among these was the preparation of a memorial addressed to the party leadership promising a full cessation of political activity in exchange for their release, and the founding (with Țurcanu's involvement) at the beginning of 1949 of Organizația Deținuților cu Convingeri Comuniste (ODCC, "Organization of Convinced Communist Detainees").